House 4006

 "Transformative project" means a project for which the agreement requires that a business invest at least $1 billion dollars in private funds and create at least 1,200 eligible positions.

-"Withholdings" means the amount withheld by a business from the wages of employees in eligible positions and, if applicable, expansion positions.
+"Withholdings" means the amount withheld by a business from the wages of employees in eligible positions for the payment of the employee’s personal income tax as required by §11-21-1 et seq. of the code.

-(a) Program. - There is established the Job Development Investment Grant Program to be administered by the Division of Economic Development.
-In order to foster job creation and investment in the economy of this state, the division may enter into agreements with businesses that are primarily engaged in the aerospace industry to provide grants in accordance with the provisions of this article.
-The division shall develop criteria to be used in determining whether the conditions of this section are satisfied and whether the project described in the application is otherwise consistent with the purposes of this article.
+(a) Program. - There is established the Aviation and Aerospace Job Development Investment Grant Program to be administered by the Division of Economic Development.
+In order to foster job creation and investment in the economy of this state, the division may enter into agreements with businesses that are primarily engaged in the aerospace industry to provide grants to support the development of a project in accordance with the provisions of this article.
+The division shall develop criteria to be used in determining whether the conditions of this article are satisfied and whether the project described in the application is otherwise consistent with the purposes of this article.
 Before entering into an agreement, the division must find that all the following conditions are met:

-(1) The project proposed by the business will create, during the term of the agreement, a net increase in employment in this state by the business;
+(1) The project proposed by the business will create, during the term of the agreement, a net increase in the number of employees employed by the business in this state;

 (2) The project will benefit the people of this state by increasing opportunities for employment and by strengthening this state’s economy by, for example, providing worker training opportunities, constructing and enhancing critical infrastructure, increasing development in strategically important industries, or increasing the state and local tax base;

-(3) The project is consistent with economic development goals for the state and for the area where it will be located;
+(3) The project is consistent with economic development goals of the state and for the area where it will be located;

-(4) The financial security and stability of the grantee have been reviewed and confirmed to be acceptable;
+(4) The financial security and stability of the business have been reviewed and confirmed to be acceptable;

 (5) A grant under this article is necessary for the completion of the project in this state;